sfera-labs/strato-pi-kernel-module/README.md

 To this end, output the content of the firmaware HEX file to `/sys/class/stratopi/mcu/fw_install` and then monitor the progress reading from `/sys/class/stratopi/mcu/fw_install_progress`.

-The MCU will be set to boot-loader mode and the firware uploaded.
+The MCU will be set to boot-loader mode and the firmware uploaded.
 When the progress reaches 100% you need to disable boot-loader mode by triggering a power-cycle, which is done by setting the shutdown line low (i.e. set `/sys/class/stratopi/power/down_enabled` to 0 or switch off the Raspberry Pi).

 For troubleshooting or monitoring the firmware upload process check the kernel log in `/var/log/kern.log`.